mattwebhub/DSwiss-Punk/docs/systems-docs.md

 This is a .NET cross-platform application made with the latest MS technologies for creating Mobile applications.
 MAUI utilizes the core Xamarin architectural design and is being set as a continuation for Xamarin.

-This system follows the Model-View-ViewModel (MVVM)
+This system follows the Model-View-ViewModel-Services (MVVMS)

 User -> View -> ViewModel -> Model -> ViewModel -> View -> User

+This is a widely used architecture for building applications.

-This architecture adheres to community best practices.
-The application consists of two screens: a product list screen and a product detail screen.
+The application consists of two screens: a screen where products from an API are fetched and displayed.
+And a product detail screen where a given selected product is showcased with it's details.

 ## Directory Structure